 The collection of math tasks that leads to students learning one or multiple concepts.
 A Math Unit does not have a minimum or maximum length of time, but most take between 2 and 5 weeks.

 The ability to reason in a setting involving the application of concepts, definitions, relations, or representations.

-The subject-specific material (facts, definitions, information, formulas, procedural skills, basic concepts, grammatical structures) comprising each discipline.
-This material can be studied independently, practiced or memorized at a student’s own pace.
+The subject-specific material (facts, definitions, information, formulas, procedural skills, basic concepts, grammatical structures) comprises each discipline.
+This material can be studied independently, practiced, or memorized at a student’s own pace.
 Content is determined by various state and national standards including Common Core, Next Generation Science Standards, California State Content Standards, and Advanced Placement.
-The content in Focus Areas is generally lower depth of knowledge, usually limited to comprehension, application, and/or analysis of Content Knowledge; content is deepened in Projects and Math Units.
+The content in Focus Areas is generally a lower depth of knowledge, usually limited to comprehension, application, and/or analysis of Content Knowledge; content is deepened in Projects and Math Units.